About EV Society

 We’ve been advocating the advantages of electric cars since 1991.

 A world where everyone’s journey is safe, clean, and fun.

 To utilise the expertise of electric vehicle owners and enthusiasts to help Canadians transition to electric transportation through education and advocacy.

 We value Integrity, Diversity and Passion.
 Our message must be delivered with optimism, enthu-siasm, and honesty.
 The merits of electric vehicles sell themselves once understood, and do not require high-pressure sales tech-niques.

-Through collaboration we will band together to help inspire and educate our community on the benefits of electric mobility.
+We collaborate and band together on shared goals and values to help inspire and educate our community on the benefits of electric mobility.
 Together we are greater than the sum of our parts!

-Wilf founded a high-tech company in 1983 and served as its president until 2014, when he sold his shares to pursue his passion for sustainable energy and electric vehicles.
+Wilf founded a high-tech company in 1983 and served as its president until 2014, when he sold his shares to pursue his passion for sustainable energy and purchased his first electric vehicle.
 In 2015 he completed Al Gore’s climate reality training and lives off-grid as a demonstration of his commitment to a zero-carbon footprint.
-Wilf has driven over 100,000 km in an electric car and embarked on a 14,000 km coast-coast trip in 2016 to meet and help unite leaders of electric vehicle groups throughout the country.
-In 2016 he joined the Board of Directors of Electric Mobility Canada and serves on multiple committees including Government Relations.
-In the same year he accepted the role of President of the Electric Vehicle Society.
+Wilf has driven over 250,000 km in an electric car and embarked on a 14,000 km coast-coast trip in 2016 to meet and help unite leaders of electric vehicle groups throughout the country.
+In 2016 he accepted the role of President of the Electric Vehicle Society.
 Wilf is passionate about contributing his EV knowledge and experience toward the development of educational programs that will result in meaningful increases in the adoption of electric vehicles.